libmcmule user guide

 McMule’s Fortran code has hundreds of functions and subroutine and we will not document all of them here.

-However, we will list those exposed by the mcmule
+However, we will list those exposed by the mcmule module.

 McMule uses a custom type for real numbers that usually defaults to double precision and is used in the following